-This chapter's content will consist of a more in-depth focus on the common mental illnesses in childhood-namely major depressive, anxiety, and attention deficit disorders.
-However, to recap their previous learning, remind students that the following three components must be present to be consistent with the warning signs of a mental illness:
+This chapter's content will consist of a more in-depth focus on the common mental health disorders in childhood-namely major depressive, anxiety, and attention deficit disorders.
+However, to recap their previous learning, remind students that the following three components must be present to be consistent with the warning signs of a clinical disorder:

-- 1. a group of symptoms - 2. the presence of symptoms for a specific period of time - 3. symptoms causing dysfunction in some area of the child's life-learning, playing with friends, or usual routines at home
+- 1. a group of symptoms - 2. the presence of symptoms for a specific period of time - symptoms causing dysfunction in some area of the child's life learning, playing with friends, or usual routines at home

+Remind students that mental health occurs on a continuum ranging from good, declining or poor mental health and a diagnosable mental health disorder See Resource 2, Lesson 2.1, Haoyu's Story.
 Students will review the symptoms of major depressive, anxiety, and attention deficit disorders and deepen their knowledge by adding the following:

-- possible risk factors of mental illnesses (sometimes there are none) - gender differences with regard to these disorders - consequences of delayed treatment
+- possible risk factors of mental health disorders (sometimes there are none) - gender differences with regard to these disorders - · consequences of delayed treatment